 – Video: Available for Concurrences+ subscribers (See below)

 – Audio: Available for Concurrences+ subscribers (See below)

-– Transcript: Available for Concurrences+ subscribers (to be published above soon)
+– Transcript: Available for Concurrences+ subscribers (See above)

 – Concurrences Related Articles (Click Read More below and see page’s bottom) Check the Upcoming Conferences section for the next events.

 Olivier Guersent will address four topics: the Digital Markets Act (DMA), the review of the market definition Notice, antitrust on labour markets, and the issue of environmental benefits of agreements.